alexeyev/RuConceptNet/README.md

-# RussianConceptNet
+# /ru/ConceptNet
-ConceptNet 5.7 (Russian part) extraction scripts + fast access to relations.
+ConceptNet 5.7 (Russian part) extraction scripts + fast API object to access the relations.
 Note: a simple modification of the preprocessing script allows to build a queryable graph of **any other subset of ConceptNet**.